 Kate adds that it’s important to avoid adding debt to the card while Mary’s paying it off.
 Mary is relieved that a helpful option is available to her.

-Who might need a balance transfer credit card?
+Why choose a balance transfer card?

 Kate recommended a balance transfer card to Ryan, explaining it as a good way to escape the stifling 25% interest rate for several months.
 Ryan transferred his balance to a card with 0% APR for 20 months.

 On Kate’s recommendation, Allison applied and was approved for a balance transfer card.
-The card’s terms were stellar: a $0 balance transfer fee and 0% APR for 24 months.
+The card’s terms were stellar: A $0 balance transfer fee and 0% APR for 24 months.
 Over the next two years, Allison continued paying the minimum.
 She didn’t pay off her debt entirely, but she was able to get it down to a more manageable $7,000.